rockettheme/docs/Docs/wordpress/plugins/roksprocket/strips_mode.md

 3. The **Preview Length** option sets the amount of words you wish to limit the preview to within the module's post display.
 This can help reduce occurrences of controls overlaying the description and make your strips more uniform.

-4. The **Strip HTML Tags** option removes HTML tags from the description of an post.
+4. The **Strip HTML Tags** option removes HTML tags from the description of a post.

 5. The **Previews per Page** option gives you control over how many post previews show on each page.